soumik12345/Radium/README.md

 # Radium

-Radium is a Ray Tracing Engine written in C++ that runs on the CPU on a single thread.
+Radium is a Ray Tracing Engine written in C++ that runs on the CPU using shared-memory multiprocessing.
 Frames rendered by Radium are saved in PPM format.

 ## Features